 According to this article from the NHS, you could suffer from whiplash following any accident which causes your head to move suddenly.
 It doesn’t have to be a dramatic collision either, whiplash can be caused by relatively low speed incidents too.
 Something to bear in mind if you’re involved in an accident is that whiplash injuries aren’t always immediately obvious.
 Therefore, you should take care for up to 24-hours following a collision.

-Here are some of the main symptoms the NHS suggest you look out for:
+Here are some of the main symptoms the NHS suggests you look out for: